1.1 The Higher Education Funding Council for England (HEFCE) published the following definition of risk:

 2.2 The University’s objective is to be ‘risk aware’, by ensuring that risk management is an integral part of its governance, planning, management and review processes, including the evaluation of new development opportunities.
 Effective risk management will enhance:

 - the likelihood of the University delivering its objectives;

 2.3 The approach adopted to risk management is proportionate, proactive and transparent.
 In order to ensure a proportionate response, the University has embedded risk management processes into the University’s planning and decision-making framework.
 In order to ensure a proactive response, deans and directors/heads of professional services are required to consider risk management plans alongside the development of their strategic plans.
 In order to ensure transparency, risk management is conducted in an open, blame-free culture which encourages all risks to be highlighted and addressed.
 There is also a systematic approach to reporting and reviewing risk management, involving senior managers and members of the governing body.

-(C2.3) Audit Committee, on behalf of Council, monitors the University’s risk management and internal control systems and Internal Audit periodically audit their effectiveness.
+Audit and Risk Assurance Committee, on behalf of Council, monitors the University’s risk management and internal control systems and Internal Audit periodically audit their effectiveness.
 Most recently, the effectiveness of the risk management processes was considered by the independent review of Council’s effectiveness in 2018 (the Halpin Report).